Mission Zéro Carbone Our educational activities Minett Mash-Up: De Podcast Free fruit from Minett's orchards

 By adapting urban planning when developing new neighbourhoods or (re)designing existing parts of our towns and villages, economic benefits can be generated for our region.
 These benefits can include increased property values, improved air quality or reduced energy demand.

-Overall, the ClimProSud project aims to enable communities in the Minett UNESCO Biosphere Region to better understand, assess, manage and anticipate the challenges of climate change.
-This knowledge can be used in the coming years and decades to develop our eleven municipalities in a more sustainable, resilient and healthy way.
+The analysis of the urban climate in our region should enable the municipalities in the Minett UNESCO Biosphere Reserve to better understand, assess, manage and anticipate the challenges of climate change.
+This knowledge can be used in the coming years and decades to make our eleven municipalities more sustainable, resilient and healthy.

-Data collection for this analysis of our region’s bioclimate took place over a period of 18 months to provide the most accurate picture of the current situation, which will serve as the basis for the project’s climate projections.
+The data collection, which took a total of 18 months, provides an accurate picture of the current situation, which can be used as a basis for the project’s climate projections.